 Kesha has always lifted up others and built a pipeline for the next generation of leaders.
 She is a founder of Emerge Vermont and the Bright Leadership Institute, supporting women, people of color, and young people to represent their communities.
 While serving on the boards of Planned Parenthood of Northern New England and the Vermont Natural Resources Council, Kesha advanced the interconnected fight for health equity, abortion justice, and environmental protection.

 In 2020, she made history again as the first woman of color ever elected to the Vermont State Senate.
 There, Kesha has used her deep legislative background to support Vermont’s working families and advance climate action.
 She is the first woman to chair the powerful Senate Economic Development, Housing & General Affairs Committee, and made history once more this past session serving in that role while pregnant and caring for her newborn baby, Mira.
 From the hospital, she spearheaded historic reforms that advanced affordable housing and homeownership and strengthened unions and labor protections.

 “Our representatives should understand the barriers people face, and they should be committed to doing what is right over what is easy.
 The job is to stay in the fight until you’ve delivered.”

 Every step of the way, Kesha does what is difficult.
 And she never, ever leaves the negotiating table empty-handed.
 Over the years, she has unapologetically reintroduced and seen through legislation that fundamentally challenged the status quo: stopping schools from suspending and expelling young children; expanding language access and local voting rights for immigrant families; and building a framework of accountability for police misconduct and use of force.

-This election is a once-in-a-generation moment for Vermont.
 Meeting this moment requires passionate, progressive, proven leadership.
-Kesha is running for re-election to Vermont’s State Senate to keep Vermont and the nation moving forward: fighting for a Green New Deal that protects and expands middle class jobs, championing Medicare for All that puts people before profits, securing the fundamental voting rights that uphold our democracy, and guaranteeing access to abortion care no matter your zip code.
+Kesha is running for re-election to Vermont’s State Senate to keep Vermont and the nation moving forward: fighting for a Green New Deal that protects and expands middle class jobs, championing universal health care that puts people before profits, securing the fundamental voting rights that uphold our democracy, and guaranteeing access to abortion care no matter your zip code.